gservera/TaxonomyKit/README.md

 TaxonomyKit includes a suite of unit tests within the TaxonomyKitTests subdirectory.
 These tests can be run simply be executed the test action on the platform framework you would like to test.

+## :coffee: Author

+shoheiyokoyama, shohei.yok0602@gmail.com

-## License
+## :unlock: License

 TaxonomyKit is released under the MIT license.
-See LICENSE for details.
+See [LICENSE](https://github.com/gservera/TaxonomyKit/blob/master/LICENSE.md) for details.